AI coach for colonoscopy: could it spot more polyps?

 Summary

-This study tests whether giving doctors real-time feedback during colonoscopy helps them find more polyps, which can prevent colorectal cancer.
-Over 4,000 doctors will participate.
-The goal is to see if this simple approach improves the quality of the exam.
+This study tests whether giving doctors real-time feedback from an AI program during colonoscopy helps them find more polyps (adenomas).
+Over 4,000 participants will have their colonoscopy monitored, and the AI will highlight suspicious areas on the screen.
+The goal is to see if this feedback improves the adenoma detection rate.
+However, the trial is currently suspended, so results are pending.

 Disclaimer